LibrariesHacked/librarieshacked.github.io/_posts/2015-07-30-bnb-smartwatch-app.md

 ---
 title: British national bibliography smartwatch app
-description: creating a smartwatch app to show books published or set in the current location
+excerpt: creating a smartwatch app to show books published or set in the current location
 categories:
     - Tutorial
 tags: